embeddedkafka/embedded-kafka-schema-registry/README.md

 * In-memory Zookeeper, Kafka, and Schema Registry will be instantiated respectively on port 6000, 6001, and 6002 and automatically shutdown at the end of the test.

-## ~~Utility methods~~
+### ~~Utility methods~~

 ~~.`net.manub.embeddedkafka.schemaregistry.avro.AvroSerdes` provides utility methods for building Avro Serdes.~~

 Now that Schema Registry supports more than one serialization format, Avro-related classes will be removed in the near future.

-## Using streams
+## embedded-kafka-schema-registry-streams

+A library that builds on top of `embedded-kafka-schema-registry` to offer easy testing of [Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Streams) with Confluent Schema Registry.

+It takes care of instantiating and starting your streams as well as closing them after running your test-case code.

+### How to use

+* In your `build.sbt` file add the following dependency (replace `x.x.x` with the appropriate version): `"io.github.embeddedkafka" %% "embedded-kafka-schema-registry-streams" % "x.x.x" % Test`
 * For most of the cases have your class extend the `EmbeddedKafkaStreams` trait (from the `net.manub.embeddedkafka.schemaregistry.streams` package).
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
 * Use `EmbeddedKafkaStreams.runStreams` and `EmbeddedKafka.withConsumer` and `EmbeddedKafka.withProducer`.
-This allows you to create your own consumers of custom types as seen in the [example test](src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSpec.scala).
+This allows you to create your own consumers of custom types as seen in the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSpec.scala).